cucumber/cucumber-jvm/README.md

 ## Examples

 You will find an example in Git under examples/java-calculator.
-You should be able to run `basic_arithmetic.feature` by running the `cucumber.examples.java.calculator.basic_arithmetic_Test` JUnit test from your IDE. -Or simply by running it with Maven: `mvn clean install -P examples` once to build it all.
+You should be able to run `basic_arithmetic.feature` by running the `cucumber.examples.java.calculator.RunCukesTest` JUnit test from your IDE. -Or simply by running it with Maven: `mvn clean install -P examples` once to build it all.
 Then `cd examples/java-calculator` followed by `mvn test` each time you make a change.
 Try to make the feature fail!

 ## Building Cucumber-JVM